 2 year olds

-Welcome to the staff in the Little Chicks Class: Miss Michelle (Room Leader), Miss Lucy, (Deputy Room Leader), Miss Zoe (Key Person), Miss Harriet (Key Person) and Miss Charlotte (Trainee Key Person).
+Welcome to the staff in the Little Chicks Class: Miss Michelle (Room Leader), Miss Lucy, (Deputy Room Leader), Miss Sam (Key Person), Miss Eleanor (Key Person) and Miss Charlotte (Trainee Key Person).

 The children in this room are the youngest in the nursery and for some this will be their first experience of a play setting, so it is all about having fun and building friendships.
 There is a great emphasis on nurture and supporting the children to settle into the group.
 Upon arrival each child is assigned to a ‘key person’.
 The key persons in this in this class have specialist training in the needs of two year olds and work closely with parents to ensure that each child is treated as an individual in their learning and development.
 Parents are asked to supply adequate nappies, wipes, clothing and food for the day.
 Staff ratios in this room are 1:4.